Virtureality/Virtureality/README.md

 # VirtualityRealityFusion
-Focusing on technologies which can facilitate the fusion of virtuality and reality.
+Focusing on technologies and resources which can facilitate the fusion of virtuality and reality.